 - Size: 250 homes, restaurant, community facility, studios and exhibition spaces

-Code Level 5: the highest but one level in the former Code for Sustainable Homes.
-A demanding brief but achieved here with the help of outstanding environmental engineers, Atelier 10.
+Code Level 5: The highest level but one in the former Code for Sustainable Homes: a demanding brief achieved with the help of outstanding environmental engineers, Atelier Ten.

-Potato rows: the Scandinavian influence extended to the straight stealing of street proportions form the famous Potato Row housing in Copenhagen.
+Potato rows: The Scandinavian influence inspired by the famous Potato Row housing in Copenhagen.
 These beautiful streets encourage safe play, interaction between families in the homes and generally pleasing dimensions.